nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 breast to breast, bent themselves far back and shimmied again.
 Lifting high her short skirt and showing her green bloomers, Rose kicked.
 And in his tight nigger-brown suit, the boy kicked even with her.
-They were right there together, neither going beyond the other....
+They were right there together, neither going beyond the other.<span class="three-dots"></span>

 And the pianist!
 At intervals his yellow eyes, almost bloodshot, swept the cabaret with a triumphant glow, gave the dancers a caressing